 Most information you assimilate has a long information trail:

-- A citizen files a complaint about police brutality.
+2: The citizen files a complaint on police misconduct.

-- A Police spokeswoman holds a press conference.
+5: A police spokeswoman holds a press conference.

-- A journalist writes up an article on police brutality.
+6: A journalist writes up an article on police misconduct.

 Even if you cannot get to the primary source of the information, you should aim to come as close as possible.